 VLRC has developed a Diabetic Retinopathy Screening Program in partnership with community organizations to provide screenings for Diabetic Retinopathy.
 It allows health care providers increased mobility to reach individuals in more remote locations.
 Digital photographs are taken of both retinas using a portable hand-held fundus camera.
 The images are uploaded into an automated Diabetic Retinopathy screening software, approved by Health Canada and a report is provided at point of care.
 Retinal imaging can occur as part of routine diabetic or health care appointments.

 The Diabetic Retinopathy Screening Program aims to reduce the risk of vision loss by the early detection and treatment of diabetic retinopathy.
-If you live in Ontario, click here for the Diabetic Retinopathy Community Referral Form.
+We welcome all partners in our Diabetic Retinopathy Screening Program to submit the Diabetic Retinopathy Screening Program Referral Form.
+If you are interested in becoming a partner, please contact Josie McGee at Josie.McGee@vlrehab.ca If you are a partner and are in Ontario, click here for the Diabetic Retinopathy Screening Program Referral Form.

 If you are outside of Ontario, please contact Josie McGee at Josie.McGee@vlrehab.ca

 Our certified specialists help clients build the skills they need to live safely and independently with vision loss.
 This may include helping clients to:

 - Learn safe methods of pouring a cup of coffee, preparing a meal, and using household appliances